 The OIG's recommendation of referral for a potential False Claims Act violation is similarly heavy-handed.
-As noted above, it was eminently reasonable for Pulte Mortgage to believe that the Provision was in compliance with FHA requirements (although it has since deferred to FHA's interpretation of these requirements), given FHA's own provisions, their unclear interaction with the regulation in question, and the pressing need for action in the face of widespread flipping.
-Therefore, Pulte Mortgage did not act knowingly or with reckless disregard resulting in a false, fraudulent, or fictitious claim to FHA.
-At all times, rather, Pulte Mortgage acted reasonably and in good faith.
+As noted above, it was eminently reasonable for CTX to believe that the Provision was in compliance with FHA requirements (although it has since deferred to FHA's interpretation of these requirements), given FHA's own provisions, their unclear interaction with the regulation in question, and the pressing need for action in the face of widespread flipping.
+Therefore, CTX did not act knowingly or with reckless disregard resulting in a false, fraudulent, or fictitious claim to FHA.
+At all times, rather, CTX acted reasonably and in good faith.

-The OIG's Materiality Standard is Unwarranted
+OIG's Materiality Standard is Unwarranted

 Furthermore, with respect to either proposed remedy, the OIG has failed to demonstrate any connection whatsoever between the Provision and the reasons behind any loans in question going into default.
 Usage of the Provisions is unlike a situation where the borrower's annual income was overstated, for example, which likely would have a material effect on the loan going into foreclosure.
-In this circumstance, the OIG has failed to demonstrate that the presence of the Provision has in any way caused the loans in question to go into foreclosure, nor is the OIG likely to be able to do so in the future.
-The OIG itself has informed Pulte Mortgage in the exit conference on March 12, 2013 that it searched thoroughly for alleged consumer victims, to no avail, and that the OIG even interviewed at least one borrower who had been subject to the Provision, and the borrower did not express that he felt his ability to dispose of his home was chilled in any way.
+In this circumstance, the OIG has failed completely to demonstrate that the presence of the Provision has in any way caused the loans in question to go into foreclosure, nor is the OIG likely to be able to do so in the future.
+The OIG itself has informed CTX in the exit conference on March 12, 2013 that it searched thoroughly for alleged consumer victims, to no avail, and that that the OIG even interviewed at least two borrowers who had been subject to the Provision, and the borrowers did not express that they felt their ability to dispose of their homes was chilled in any way.